Africa's Talking logo

 Which is more popular, Africa's Talking or MessageBird?

-On the Knock platform, Africa's Talking handled <1M messages from February 13th to May 14th compared to <1M for MessageBird.
-Africa's Talking volume has remained stable, while MessageBird volume has remained stable.
+On the Knock platform, Africa's Talking handled <1M messages from April 17th to July 16th compared to <1M for MessageBird.
+Africa's Talking is currently trending upward in adoption, while MessageBird is seeing declining volume.

 Can I use both Africa's Talking and MessageBird together?